 If this issue has been holding you back from buying gold, then you might consider gold mining stocks.
-Instead of purchasing physical gold, you’ll purchase stocks of companies engaged in mining precious metals.
+Instead of purchasing physical gold, you’ll be investing in a gold mining company that engages in mining precious metals.

-There are many gold mining stocks that consistently outperformed the market during the fallout of COVID-19.
+Many gold stocks consistently outperformed the market during the fallout of COVID-19.
 For instance, Goldcorp, Franco Nevada Corp., and Kirkland Lake Gold Ltd. are all good options you can consider.

-However, you aren’t really investing in gold; you’re investing in that business.
+However, you’re not technically investing in gold; you’re investing in that business.
 And that always comes with inherent risks.
-If you choose to go this route, you’ll need to pay close attention to what’s going on with that company.
+So if you choose to go this route, you’ll need to pay close attention to what’s going on with that company.

-Gold ETFs are a great option for anyone that wants to invest in gold without having to pay for storage costs.
-An ETF holds gold bullions at a storage facility and allows investors to buy shares of the fund.
+Gold ETFs are an excellent option for anyone that wants to invest in gold without having to pay for storage costs.
+An ETF holds gold bullion at a storage facility and allows investors to buy shares of the fund.

 Gold ETFs are a great option for beginners because you can invest in the asset without having to physically manage it yourself.
 You can purchase gold ETFs through a regular brokerage firm.

 A gold mutual fund is a great way to diversify your portfolio, though the fees may be higher.
-If you’re considering this option, you’ll want to find a broker that you trust who can advise you.
+If you’re considering gold funds, you’ll want to find a broker that you trust who can advise you.

-If you’re new to investing in gold, then you may be wondering what the best option is.
+If you’re new to gold investments, then you may be wondering what the best option is.
 The truth is, there are no perfect investment strategies, so you’re going to have to evaluate the risks and rewards of each one.